Fuji X-E2 with Nikon 85mm ƒ/1.8 vs Nikon D750 with Nikon 28-300mm

 Nikon D750, AF-S NIKKOR 28-300mm f/3.5-5.6G ED VR, ISO 12800, ƒ/3.5, 1/60

 Tom loves helping missionaries tell their stories.
-The most likely place to find Tom is in some country other than the USA, shooting photos of missionaries and the people they work with daily.
-Tom loves to capture the love of God being shared through people’s lives the world over.
+The most likely place to find Tom is in a country other than the USA, shooting photos of missionaries and the people they work with daily.
+Tom loves to capture the love of God being shared through people’s lives worldwide.

-If you have experience in the industry like Tom Kilpatrick but haven’t had the chance to do it all by yourself, then send me an email, and I will put you on the list to tell you about the upcoming workshops I am doing next year just like this workshop.
-Here is my email address [email protected].
+If you have experience in the industry like Tom Kilpatrick but haven’t had the chance to do it all by yourself, then email me, and I will put you on the list to tell you about the upcoming workshops I am doing next year, just like this workshop.
+Here is my email address: [email protected].

 How To Improve Your Camp Photos